Consett: Culture

 Consett is home to the Empire Theatre, one of County Durham's oldest theatres.
 Recently refurbished, it stages variety acts, plays and a Christmas pantomime.
 It also screens films at times when there are no live performances.

-Several pubs have taken names that reflect the town's steel-making past: The Works, The Company, and The Company Row.
-From Consett's bygone days as a steel town with a strong reliance on rail, next to where the main railway station used to be, is a club named the Station Club, now opposite a health centre.
-With views over the Derwent Valley, Consett is becoming a popular place to live for commuters from Durham and Tyne and Wear.
+Belle Vue Leisure Centre

+The Belle Vue Leisure Centre, including a gym, swimming pool, five-a-side football, tennis and babminton courts is situated on Medomsley Road.

+Other Entertainment

+There are several well known pubs in Consett town centre including The Turf (which periodically hosts live music, also called Turfed Oot Café), The Fountain, Bellamy's, The Black Horse, The Traveller's Rest, The Duke of Wellington and the real ale pub, The Grey Horse, the latter of which hosts the Consett Ale Works microbrewery.
+Additionally, The Company Row, a Wetherspoons pub, sits on the junction of Victoria Road and Front Street.

+Also well known is Consett's Steel Club north of the bus station.

 Salvation Army Band

 Consett was the first in the world to have a Salvation Army Corps Band, formed in December 1879 to play on the streets at Christmas.
-The original four players were Edward Lennox and his bandsmen George Storey, James Simpson and Robert Greenwood.
+The original four musicians were Edward Lennox and his bandsmen George Storey, James Simpson and Robert Greenwood.